FlowFuse/website/src/handbook/product/feedback.md

 - Billing Issue: for problems with billing and cancellation/refund requests.

--Feature Request: for feature requests.
+- Feature Request: for feature requests.

 -General Inquiry: for tickets not covered by any of the other ticket types.